My spinal injury

-My fingers don’t work, as well as my pecs, stomach, lower back muscles, and of course my legs.
+My fingers don’t move at all (not one little bit), as well as my stomach, lower back muscles, and of course my legs.
 I also have no control over my bladder and bowels.

 I have flickers in my triceps and even though I hope for these to keep improving, flickers don’t necessarily mean the muscle will regain full function.

 I have normal feeling to just above my nipple line.
 One side of each arm feels normal with the elbow side feeling numb, I can hit my elbow and not even know.
-My thumbs have normal sensation but this gets progressively worse as you go to the next finger, to the point where I can’t feel my little fingers.
+If I hold my hands out away from my body with thumbs up, and you ran a string from index finger to index finger, everything above this I can feel normally and everything below this is numb sensation.
+So My thumbs have normal sensation, my index finger is 50-50 but after this I can’t feel.

 Other Perks of a Spinal Cord Injury

 Other than the obvious limitations in movement, there are a lot of other inconveniences with spinal cord injuries that before my accident I wouldn’t have known.

 Temperature – My body can’t regulate its own temperature.
 Meaning when I go outside and its cold/hot my body can’t heat/cool itself back to normal temperature.
 I learnt this the hard way when I went outside on a reasonably cool day with just a t-shirt on, my temperature dropped to hypothermic levels and I had to be wrapped in a space blanket for a couple of hours.